 The DFC project was first proposed in April 2005 to address the needs of the rapidly developing Indian economy.
-The existing quadrilateral railway network, also known as the Golden quadrilateral, which links the major metropolitan cities of Delhi, Mumbai, Chennai and Kolkata, is unable to support the growing demand due to capacity constraints.
-A dedicated freight corridor was, hence, required to address these concerns.
+The existing quadrilateral railway network, also known as the golden quadrilateral, which links the major metropolitan cities of Delhi, Mumbai, Chennai and Kolkata, is unable to support the growing demand due to capacity constraints.
+A dedicated freight corridor was required to address these concerns.

 In January 2006, RITES, an engineering consultancy set up by the government, submitted a feasibility report for the two corridors.
 RITES proposed the route and length of the corridors.
-The Eastern DFC will be 1,279km and will run from Ludhiana in Punjab to Dankuni in West Bengal, while the Western DFC will run for 1,483km from Dadri in Haryana to JNPT in Maharashtra.
+The Eastern DFC is 1,337km and extends from Ludhiana in Punjab to Dankuni in West Bengal, while the Western DFC extends for 1,506km from Dadri in Haryana to JNPT in Maharashtra.

-The project will be executed in several phases.
-Phase I includes a 920km segment of the western corridor between Rewari in Haryana to Vadodara in Gujarat.
-The 105km Sonnagar (Bihar) to Mughalsarai (Uttar Pradesh) section and the 710km Mughalsarai to Khurja (Uttar Pradesh) segment of the eastern corridor are also part of phase 1.
+The project is being executed in several phases.
+Phase one included a 920km segment of the western corridor between Rewari in Haryana to Vadodara in Gujarat.
+The 105km Sonnagar (Bihar) to Mughalsarai (Uttar Pradesh) section and the 710km Mughalsarai to Khurja (Uttar Pradesh) segment of the eastern corridor are also part of phase one.

-The project will be financed in a 2:1 debt-equity ratio.
-About 67% of the construction costs of the Western DFC will be funded by a soft loan of $4bn provided by Japan International Cooperation Agency.
-The remaining funds will be provided in equity by the Ministry of Railways.
-The Eastern DFC will be constructed through funds received from the World Bank and the Asian Development Bank.
+Approximately 67% of the construction costs of the Western DFC is funded by a soft loan of $4bn provided by Japan International Cooperation Agency.
+The remaining funds are provided in equity by the Ministry of Railways.
+The Eastern DFC is constructed through funds received from the World Bank and the Ministry of Railways.

-The contract for the construction of the 105km Sonnagar-Mughalsarai section was awarded to Gurgaon-based C&C Constructions in December 2008.
+A contract for the construction of the 105km Sonnagar-Mughalsarai section was awarded to the Gurgaon-based C&C Constructions in December 2008.
 Another contract for the construction of 54 bridges on the Western DFC was awarded to Hyderabad-based Soma Enterprises.

-The Sanehwal-Khurja section on the eastern corridor will be tendered on design-build basis.
-Two contracts will be awarded – one for the civil structure and track works, and the second for the system works.
-The corporation has invited bids for the contracts.
+The Sanehwal-Khurja section on the eastern corridor was tendered on a design-build basis.
+Two contracts were awarded, one for the civil structure and track works and the second for the system works.

 Eastern DFC line routes

-The route of the Eastern DFC running from Ludhiana to Dankuni will pass through Asansol, Gomoh, Sonnagar, Mughalsarai, Kanpur, Khurja and Saharanpur.
-The 426km Ludhiana to Khurja section of the eastern DFC will be a single electrified line, while the rest of the corridor will be electrified automatic double line.
+The route of the Eastern DFC running from Ludhiana to Dankuni passes through Asansol, Gomoh, Sonnagar, Mughalsarai, Kanpur, Khurja and Saharanpur.
+The 426km Ludhiana to Khurja section of the eastern DFC is a single electrified line, while the rest of the corridor is electrified automatic double line.

-The Eastern DFC's route had to avoid some major cities and towns due to land acquisition problems.
-To connect the corridor with major industrial centres, several hubs or junctions will be constructed along the corridor.
+To connect the corridor with major industrial centres, several hubs or junctions have been planned along the corridor.
 The junctions will be located in places such as Ganjkhwaja, Jeonathpur, Naini / Cheoki, Prempur, Bhaupur, Tundla, Daudkhan, Kalanaur, Rajpura, Sirhind and Dhandarikalan.

 DFC project infrastructure

-The eastern DFC will include the construction of 104 bridges, 368 road-over-bridges (ROBs), 189 road-under-bridges (RUBs) and 21 flyovers.
-It also includes reconstructing nine existing ROBs and extending ten existing RUBs.
+The Eastern DFC plan includes the construction of 104 bridges, 368 road-over-bridges (ROBs), 189 road-under-bridges (RUBs) and 21 flyovers.
+It also includes the reconstruction of nine existing ROBs and the extension of ten existing RUBs.

-The western DFC will include a 4km-long tunnel, 262 bridges, 33 flyovers, 505 ROBs and 200 RUBs.
+The Western DFC plan includes a 4km-long tunnel, 262 bridges, 33 flyovers, 505 ROBs and 200 RUBs.
 The western corridor also includes the reconstruction of 24 existing ROBs and lengthening ten existing RUBs.